-Anyone involved in tree surgery, in a domestic, commercial or industrial setting, has a personal responsibility for safety.
-They must adhere to the latest safe working practices.
-In the UK, the Health & Safety Executive (HSE) sets guidelines for tree surgeons.
+Anyone involved in tree surgery, whether it be in a domestic, commercial or industrial setting, has a personal responsibility for safety and must adhere to the latest safe working practices.
+In the UK, the Health & Safety Executive (HSE) sets out guidelines for tree surgeons.
 You can find best practices for tree surgery on the HSE website but, for a broader overview of the health and safety policies our tree surgeons work to, please see below.

 Operating in compliance with the Personal Protective Equipment at Work Regulations 1992, our tree surgeons always wear the appropriate personal protective equipment.
 This includes items such as helmets, gloves, eye protection, high-visibility clothing, boots and any specialist equipment needed for specific work, such as harnesses for aerial tree surgery.

 It is a legal requirement for chainsaw operators to have training in the use of such powerful tools, especially when working at height.
-We ensure all of our tree surgeons have this training and wear protective clothing to use chainsaws.
+We ensure all our tree surgeons have this training and the wearing of protective clothing whilst using chainsaws is fundamental.
 This can include safety helmets, hearing protection, safety glasses, gloves, chainsaw boots and high-visibility clothing.